Vishnu (2003 film)

-Vishnu is a 2003 Indian Telugu-language action romance film directed by Shaji Kailas (his Telugu debut) and produced by Mohan Babu and starring his son Manchu Vishnu and Shilpa Anand.
+Vishnu is a 2003 Indian Telugu-language action romance film directed by Shaji Kailas (his Telugu debut) and starring Manchu Vishnu in his debut role and Shilpa Anand.
+It was produced by Mohan Babu.
 The screenplay is by Paruchuri Brothers, and the music is composed by Ismail Darbar.
 The film was released on 3 October 2003.

 Plot

 Vishnu (Manchu Vishnu) meets his childhood love after fifteen years and tries to woo her without revealing his true identity.
 But it leads to a misunderstanding and her father fixes her marriage elsewhere.